-Slider at full Light position, diamonds fully illuminated
+Slider at full Light position, graphics fully illuminated

-The Dark/Light Slider underneath the beautiful diamond renderings lets you tweak the overall aesthetic of the piano sound - and the brightness of said diamonds too.
+The Dark/Light Slider underneath the beautiful visual renderings of Virtual Pianist lets you tweak the overall aesthetic of the piano sound - and the brightness of said graphics too.

-You can either use it statically for the entire track, or dynamically for making bright, powerful choruses stand out against dark, subtle intros.
+You can either use it statically for the entire track, or dynamically via automation for making bright, powerful choruses stand out against dark, subtle intros.